egor-tensin/cgitize/README.md

 ### Releases

-Make a git tag with (requires a virtual environment):
+Make a git tag (requires a virtual environment):

     make tag

-You can now review that it's OK and push w/ `git push --tags`.
+You can then review that the tag is fine and push w/ `git push --tags`.

 ### Linting